Penguin9915/track-stats/README.md

 ### Running java archive

 Next you will need to start application.
 Application requires **Java 16** or newer.
-Precompiled and packaged application code can be downloaded form releases pages on GitHub.
+Precompiled and packaged application code can be downloaded form releases page on GitHub.

 Once java archive _(jar)_ is downloaded app can be started by executing following command in terminal:
 ```java -jar  track-stat-0.0.1-jar-with-dependencies.jar```